We can stop the IRS Letters and Notices from Harassing You and Your Family

 There will be no more than eight codes assigned to this stub

 This form is telling you as a taxpayer, that the government intends to file a levy against any anticipated tax refund, to collect a past due balance.
 The IRS will also begin to investigate your other assets as well.
 They may also file a Federal Tax Lien as a result of the past due amount owed.
-You can either pay the amount shown on the notice or enter into an installment agreement.
+You can either pay the amount shown on the notice or enter into an IRS installment payment plan.

 We can make arrangements and contact the government on your behalf to work out the best solution for you and to stop any collection actions that may be going on.

 CP 521: Installment Agreement Reminder Notice

 This CP 521 notice is one page in total and is sent to remind the taxpayer that a payment is due on their installment agreement (as detailed here).
 IRS interest and penalties will accrue and are calculated to the due date of the notice.
 The interest will continue to build until the balance is paid in full.

 A two-digit code is assigned to the notice in the format of “aa”, “bb”, “cc”, “dd”, “ee”, “ff”, etc. and each code represents a penalty.
 There will be a maximum of eight codes only shown on the account.
 Once you have figured out which codes are on your notice, you can begin to understand what they stand for.